What is possession of a controlled substance?

 A drug diversion or drug treatment program is an alternative to a jail sentence, especially for first-time or non-violent offenders.
 These programs focus on rehabilitation rather than punishment and can lead to the dismissal of charges upon successful completion.
 If this is a first-time drug offense for possession then a clean record or a professional license can be leveraged in exchange for classes and treatment.
 Thus H&S 11350 cases can result in dismissals via a program.
 The program is some type of diversion.

 Diversion is for people who have gotten mixed up in the wrong crowd.
 In situations like this it is best to go after a diversion class where our client will agree to do classes and stay out of trouble.
 After the recovery classes, the prosecution will dismiss the cases.

 - Caught with an only usable amount

 - Holding on to the item for a friend

 - No arrest record

 What if You have multiple Repeat Possession Controlled Substance Offense?

 However, recovery is a tough road and not everyone can pull this off.
 Recovery in H&S 11350 cases often involves multiple instances of relapses.
 This is common among people who use methamphetamine and heavily addictive drugs like heroin.

-Even after falling out of programs it is still possible to use the laws to get additional chances and ultimately a dismissal.
-Recovery is journey and not just done with one trip.
+Even after falling out of programs, it is still possible to use the laws to get additional chances and ultimately dismissal.
+Recovery is a journey and not just done with one trip.
 Society is aware of this and the courts will have put together collaboration teams to help people out who are committed to recovery.